Nana-Lv/TF_SPLERGE/README.md

 ## Introduction

+Bug report:
+SFCN was not added to Merge model's beginning.
+You can fix this bug by modify Class Merge in ./model/merge.py.

 TF_SPLERGE is an implementation for [SPLERGE](https://ieeexplore.ieee.org/document/8977975) which is an method for tabel structure decomposition, published on ICDAR 2019 and got the best paper in table strucuture analysis (**the paper has been put in the rootdir of the rep**).

 My blogs about this implementation is [here](https://blog.csdn.net/abandon_first/category_11000568.html).
 Another implementation based on Torch is [here](https://github.com/CharlesWu123/SPLERGE), which provided reference for me at the beginning.